beepscore/remy_python/README.md

     driver=default

+The right hand side may be delimited by " i.e. driver="default" String delimiter is not necessary (at least for filenames with no spaces) so I didn't do it.

 I rebooted pi.
 Now hardware message doesn't appear.
 However iPhone 12 front facing camera doesn't show LED blink.
 TV sound bar did not respond.